 Currently more than 12 million people living in energy poverty in Zambia according to the World Bank data of 2017.
 Many of the affected people are women and girls who live in hard to reach rural communities and continue to use kerosene lamps for lighting.Kerosene is not good for their health and their unborn babies and bad for our planet.This project will affect more than 60,000 in 3 chiefdom of Eastern Province to switch from kerosene lamps to Solar Lamp use and save them $1 Million annually.

-Kukula Solar will distribute solar lanterns to women and girls in rural communities living on less than $2 a day so that they can displace the kerosene lamps they currently use.
+Kukula Solar will distribute solar lamps to women and girls in rural communities living on less than $2 a day so that they can displace the kerosene lamps they currently use.
 This will be done through our Community Solar Charging Stations set up in the villages we currently are working.
-The women will be allowed to rent out the solar lanterns for a period of 3-6 months then own it for life.
-This will provide everyone in the village have access to owning a solar lanterns.
+The women will be allowed to rent out the solar lanterns for a period of 3-6 months then own them for life.
+This will provide everyone in the village have access to owning a solar lamp.

 The project will distribute solar lanterns to 20,000 women and girls living in less than $2 a day, allowing them to rise out of poverty by using their saving from kerosene purchase for their families' health and well-being.This will also help school going children to study for longer hours and compete with their peers in urban schools during national exams.Families will save more than $1 Million annually for switching from kerosene to solar and over 20,000 tonnes of CO2 emission will be avoided.

 This project has provided additional documentation in a PDF file (projdoc.pdf).